 Concept and Origination

 For the first two years, the MRCSC met every 6 to 8 weeks on a weekday evening for two hours of meaningful heart-centered informal participants’ presentations and group sharing of caring nursing practices and healing approaches that create caring relationships, environments, work cultures and healing patient outcomes.
 Attendance varied from small to midsize groups.
 During snowy winter months teleconference meetings were offered.
-Presentations included:

 Transition to Conference Structure

 In 2015, Dr. Wagner envisioned a new plan that would increase participation and enlarge the dialogue.
 Re-visioning the intent of the Consortium for not only individuals to share but also systems, the structure of MRCSC evolved from bimonthly short informal gatherings to one or two half-day conferences a year held at hospitals, schools and other institutions which graciously offer to host.

 In this format, each gathering offers a keynote speaker and a time for sharing ideas and practical exemplars that promote caring practice.
 Programs have included project presentations by Caritas Coaches (graduates of the Watson’s 6-month Caritas Coach Education Program), as well as by leaders, educators, and staff nurses using caring theory and philosophy to guide practice.
 Registration is required for each event, but at present, keeping with the mission and vision that this Consortium be open and available to all nurses and through the gracious response of the hosting institutions, there is no cost to attend.
 Continental breakfast and Continuing Education units (contact hours) have been offered.
 These conferences are well attended with very positive feedback.